anji/github_issue_tracker/README.md

 * Docker [https://www.docker.com/] - For deployment of applications inside software containers

 ## Future Work
+* Make it generic issue tracker for other version control system like gitlab, bitbucket etc
+* Save the fetched data to database to track change in open issue of a repository with time
+* Automate fetching data for required repository
+* Link with github account or any other VCS for tracking starred repositoty automatically
 * Integrating with a frontend framwork like Angular/React etc.